speardragon/speardragon.github.io/_posts/System/HCI/[HCI] 5. Interaction.md

 - People found it hard to use
   - Forgot command names
-  - Would transpose command parameters
+  - Would transpose command parameters (옵션이 많음)
   - Novices would be overwhelmed (‘blank screen’)
-- Cognitive analysis
+- **Cognitive analysis**
   - Many of the problems can be traced to recall vs. recognition memory
+    - recall보다 recognition이 많아지도록 구성
   - Commands and syntax had to be recalled (quite hard)
   - Almost no recall cues are provided
   - Can expect even experts to make mistakes